skeswa/denim/README.md

 Perhaps the most common collection in most languages is a `List`, an ordered sequence of values that supports random access.
 In JavaScript, it is called `Array` while in Rust it is called `Vec`.
-Esper lists should look feel and behave like Dart's `List` or JavaScript's `Array`.
+Denim lists should look feel and behave like Dart's `List` or JavaScript's `Array`.

 ```rust